svenkubiak/mangooio/docs/sse.md

 **Server-Sent Events (SSE)** let the server push updates to the browser over a long-lived HTTP connection.
 Unlike WebSockets, traffic is **one-way** (server → client) and uses ordinary HTTP, which plays well with proxies and load balancers that struggle with upgrade headers.

-mangoo I/O maps SSE endpoints in routing and sends events from controller code.
-Authenticated streams require a valid auth cookie on the initial connection.
-For bidirectional or binary protocols, see the WebSocket note in [Routing](routing.md).
+mangoo I/O maps SSE endpoints in routing and sends events from your own controller or service code.
+Authenticated streams require a valid auth cookie on the initial connection, same as any other authenticated route.
+For bidirectional or binary protocols, reach for WebSockets instead, see the note in [Routing](routing.md).

 ## Routing